 I would’ve packed more tequila and salsa.

-After camping in the Grand Tetons for a few nights my husband pulled over at the dump station to dump our tank.
+After camping in the Grand Tetons for a few nights, my husband pulled over at the dump station to empty our tank.

 As you know, this isn’t something you can just put off doing during travel.

 As he pulled out the hose, it broke in his hands.
 Snapped right into two pieces.

 A man at the dump station in front of us came to the rescue teaching my husband how to replace the hose, something that would’ve been nearly impossible to learn on his own in the middle of a campsite without cellular reception.

 Indeed, every time we’ve found ourselves in need of advice, a neighbor or camp host has helped us out.
 So thank you 🙂